niacdoial/blemd/README.md

 ### HISTORY:
 The history of this plugin is long, and incredibly hard to trace.

-It started with BMD Viewer and BMDview2, from YAZ0 (just where is this person's home page?), in C++
+It started with BMD Viewer from YAZ0 (just where is this person's home page?), in C++, then BMDview2 by thakis (https://github.com/nico)

 it has a copy on the google code server (http://code.google.com/p/bmdview2/)

-Originally it came from this discussion thread: http://www.emutalk.net/threads/54262-BMDView2-Linux?p=447701
+Originally I saw it from this discussion thread: http://www.emutalk.net/threads/54262-BMDView2-Linux?p=447701

 And that had this download link: